Ralph Ginzburg: Contributing factors to Ginzburg's conviction

 Ralph Ginzburg was quickly put up on charges and convicted partly because he was responsible for not only production (as editor), but also promotion and distribution (as publisher) for Eros, Liaison, and the Housewife's Handbook on Selective Promiscuity.
 When there was no necessity to sort out the responsibility of different parties, any theory of the case could apply to him, just as the Supreme Court has done by shifting focus from the publications themselves to the way Ginzburg promoted them and found him guilty eventually.

 The quickness of Ginzburg's conviction was also under the influence of McCarthyism.
 Kathryn Ganahan, the Chair of the Post Office Operations Subcommittee and Congresswoman of Philadelphia, where Ginzburg was originally put into trial, demanded prosecution of Ginzburg and claimed obscenity was "part of an international communist plot".
 Released documents from FBI also showed that he was under investigation for suspicion of being a communist, and there was even a letter to J. Edgar Hoover claiming that Ralph Ginzburg was an influential Communist Party member.

 Another contributing factor to Ginzburg's being indicted and found guilty was his appearance.
 When magazines are typically deemed as an extension of their editors, and editors would be considered as representatives of ideal readers of the magazines, the appearance of Ralph Ginzburg effectively made for a bad impression of his magazine, especially when his magazines were about sex.
 He looked exactly like Central Casting's idea of a pornographer: "shady, you might say shifty, with a thin, sallow face and a small mustache".
 Paul Bender, former clerk for Justice Felix Frankfurter, who argued on behalf of the government in the case, described Ginzburg as "a smut peddler".
 Unlike Hefner of Playboy, he wasn't selling himself as the face of his magazine, yet his appearance implied that the magazines would be of lower interest and not, in fact, more upscale with an artistic taste.
 On the other hand, his appearance also kept him from gaining more supporters during and after the trial.
 To borrow from Earl Warren, Chief Justice of the Supreme Court during the period of Ginzburg's case, Ginzburg lost because he was as unattractive a First Amendment claimant as possible.

 Reception of the conviction of Ginzburg

-First Amendment advocates including IF Stone, Sloan Wilson and Arthur Miller protested Ginzburg's conviction.
+First Amendment advocates including I. F. Stone, Sloan Wilson and Arthur Miller protested Ginzburg's conviction.
 Commenting on the case and Ginzburg's conviction, Arthur Miller had concluded in the late 1960s: